-- 1. Identify and demonstrate knowledge of materials, equipment, tools, processes, and visual characteristics of fine crafts (e.g., wood, metal, glass, fibers). - 2.
-Demonstrate an understanding of the organization of visual elements and the selection of media for visual effect. - 3.
-Identify materials, equipment, terminology, techniques, and methods appropriate for K-12 instruction.
+- 1. Identify and demonstrate knowledge of materials, equipment, tools, processes, and visual characteristics of digital arts (e.g., graphic design, photography, computer technology). - 2.
+Demonstrate understanding of the elements of art, principles of design, and the selection of media for visual effect. - 3.
+Apply knowledge of safety procedures and proper use and care of equipment.